stellanurina/stellanurina/README.md

 - 👀 I’m interested in storytelling, branding and writing
 - 🌱 I’m currently learning on artificial intelligence
 - 💞️ I’m looking to collaborate on technology
-- 📫 How to reach me stellanurina at gmail dot com
+- 📫 How to reach me stellanurina @ gmail . com
 -
 <!---
 stellanurina/stellanurina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.